🔍 Search

 It is normal and healthy to see moderate changes in your glucose levels.
 Very large and steep spikes, however, can be a sign that you’re overwhelming your body with sugar.
 To boost your score, aim for hills, not mountains!

-A more detailed step-by-step of the Zone score calculation
+A more detailed step-by-step of the Meal Score calculation

-This is a technical look at how we calculate the Zone score.
+This is a technical look at how we calculate a Meal Score.
 Note that while we’re providing the formula here, it’s not something you could replicate on your own, given the information available in the app.
 For example, the rate of accumulation for the Area Under the Curve is something we can calculate, but is not precisely available in the app.

 1. Calculate the scores for each component.